 Normal receive (regular Linux packet processing with socket buffer and TCP/IP stack)

 Generic Receive Offload (coalesce several received packets of a same connection

 XDP is also able to offload an eBPF program to a NIC card which supports it, reducing the CPU load.
+See Figure 2.46.